Tyrrrz/CliWrap/Readme.md

 }
 ```

+In this scenario, the pipes configured previously are not overriden when calling `ListenAsync()`.
-This works because internally these methods call `PipeTarget.Merge()` to combine new pipes with those configured earlier.
+This is facilitated by relying `PipeTarget.Merge()` internally to combine new pipes with those configured earlier.

 ### Timeout and cancellation

-Command execution is asynchronous by nature because it involves a completely separate process.
-Often you may want to implement an abortion mechanism to stop the execution before it finishes, either by a manual trigger or a timeout.
+Command execution is asynchronous by nature as it involves a completely separate process.
+In many cases, it may be useful to implement an abortion mechanism to stop the execution before it finishes, either through a manual trigger or a timeout.

-To do that with CliWrap, you simply need to pass a `CancellationToken` that represents the cancellation signal:
+To do that, just pass the corresponding `CancellationToken` when calling `ExecuteAsync()`:

 ```csharp
 using var cts = new CancellationTokenSource();